Jan van der Watt

-Jan Gabriël Van der Watt (born 5 November 1952) is a scholar specialized in the New Testament and a Bible translator who moved to the Netherlands from Pretoria, South Africa in 2009 to take up a chair in New Testament and Source texts of early Christianity at Radboud University in Nijmegen.
-In 2018 he retired and returned to South Africa.
+Jan Gabriël Van der Watt (born 5 November 1953) is a scholar specialized in the New Testament and a Bible translator.
+He moved to the Netherlands from Pretoria, South Africa in 2009 to take up a chair in New Testament and source texts of early Christianity at Radboud University in Nijmegen.
+In 2018, he retired and returned to South Africa.
 For a quarter of a century previously, he was professor at the University of Pretoria, where he was named as one of the 100 most influential academic thinkers in the 100-year history of the University of Pretoria, South Africa.
 Van der Watt was also rated as international acknowledged researcher that is regarded by some of his international peers as international leader in his field.
 Van der Watt is internationally best known for his monographs.